andycasey/ads/docs/user/libraries.md

 It's okay to `save()` if you don't know whether you need to save or not.
 If there are no changes that need to be updated, then nothing will happen.

 :::{Warning}
-If your Python script finishes or crashes before you call {func}`ads.Library.save`, you will not receive any warnings.
+You will not receive any warning if your Python script finishes or crashes before you call {func}`ads.Library.save`.
 :::

 ## Managing documents